amirofski/arzansite-nest-be/AUTH_API.md

 ### POST /api/auth/signup

-Creates a new user account and sends a verification email using Supabase's native authentication.
+Creates a new user account and sends a verification email using custom SMTP templates.

 **Request Body:**
 ```json